-The establishment of the Paul L. Foster School of Medicine and the demand for transforming a service-oriented campus to an academic institution together with the recruitment of several new faculty members signal the quest of a much-needed formal faculty mentoring program.
-This comprehensive program is designed to assist faculty members in becoming accomplished, productive and successful in their chosen endeavors of teaching, clinical service, scholarship and academically-related public service.
+The establishment of the Paul L. Foster School of Medicine and the demand for transforming a service-oriented campus to an academic institution together with establishment and expansion of the Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) signal the quest of a much-needed formal faculty mentoring program.
+This comprehensive program is designed to assist faculty members in becoming accomplished, productive and successful in their chosen endeavors of teaching, clinical service, scholarship and academically related public service.

-The purpose of this manual is to provide faculty members, department chairs and other employees of the Paul L. Foster School of Medicine who are engaged in or supported of faculty development with a flexible yet powerful method for assisting individual faculty member to achieve his/her highest potential.
+The purpose of this manual is to provide the faculty members, department chairs and other employees of the Paul L. Foster School of Medicine and TTUHSC El Paso about the goals, objectives and structure of our faculty mentoring program.